suhasmeti/prod-support-docs/docs/ini/ini-data-model.rst

 * **Restarted:** The system was restarted.

-* **Restart Triggered:** CIRRENT™ Agent detected something in the system triggered a restart.
+* **Restart Triggered:** CIRRENT™ Agent detected that something in the system triggered a restart.

-* **Shutdown Triggered:** CIRRENT™ Agent detected something in the system triggered a shutdown.
+* **Shutdown Triggered:** CIRRENT™ Agent detected that something in the system triggered a shutdown.

 Note that for users of Infineon AIROC™ Wi-Fi, the CIRRENT™ Agent will also collect the following events:

-* high beacon loss
-* high glitch count
+* High Beacon Loss
+* High Glitch Count
-* high SNR
+* High SNR
-* high noise level
+* High Noise Level

 *************
 Measurements
 *************

 A measurement represents numerical data that varies with time, and which may help determine system conditions when an event occurs.
-Measurements are reported in CIRRENT™ Console for each individual device and are not shown at an aggregate level.
+Measurements are reported in CIRRENT™ Console for each individual device.
 The CIRRENT™ Agent collects the following measurements for network monitoring:

 * **Network Performance Score:** This metric shows the overall connectivity score.
 The score is a calculation based on the reported DHCP, DNS, gateway, TLS and Wi-Fi events.
+  |

-* Analyzing this score is sensitive to the requirements of the device – for example, distinguishing between the minimal connectivity required by a microwave and the higher throughput required by a streaming device.
+Analyzing this score is sensitive to the requirements of the device – for example, distinguishing between the minimal connectivity required by a microwave and the higher throughput required by a streaming device.

 * **Download Speed and Upload Speed (in Kbps):** measure the upstream and downstream throughput of the device.

 * **Packet Error Rate %:** calculated (if total number of tx packets larger than 100) as ratio between number of retried and failed tx packets.

-* **Signal Strength:** The signal strength with Wi-Fi access point.
+* **Signal Strength:** The signal strength of the link to the Wi-Fi access point.

 * **ICMP Packet Loss measurements:** Packet loss measured as a percentage of packets lost with respect to packets sent (default gateways are google.com and yahoo.com).

 Note that for users of Infineon AIROC™ Wi-Fi, the CIRRENT™ Agent will also collect the following measurements:

-* **RX/TX counters:** including bad fcs, bad plcp, beacons – mbss, beacons – ombss, crs glitches
+* **RX/TX Counters:** including bad fcs, bad plcp, beacons – mbss, beacons – ombss, crs glitches

-* **CCA statistics:** ibss, obss, interference
+* **CCA Statistics:** ibss, obss, interference

 **Measurement date type**

 The measurement data type is a special data type in the CIRRENT™ Cloud.
 Based on measurement data, the CIRRENT™ Cloud automatically generates a range of calculations to support your analysis, including:

-* **Average measurement value**, calculated by dividing the sum of the measurements by the number of measurements submitted
+* **Average Measurement Value**, calculated by dividing the sum of the measurements by the number of measurements submitted

-* **The total sample count**, a simple count of the number of measurements submitted
+* **The Total Sample Count**, a simple count of the number of measurements submitted

-* **A sampling interval**, e.g. 30 or 60, a calculation of the frequency of sample submission
+* **A Sampling Interval**, e.g. 30 or 60, a calculation of the frequency of sample submission

-* **A maximum value and a minimum value** specifying the highest measurement submitted and the lowest measurement submitted
+* **A Maximum Value and a Minimum Value** specifying the highest measurement submitted and the lowest measurement submitted

-* **a standard deviation** that specifies the standard deviation of the measurements taken
+* **A Standard Deviation** that specifies the standard deviation of the measurements taken

 .. note:: The CIRRENT™ Agent API allows you to add your own custom measurements to report numerical data relevant to your application or system.
 For example, you could report memory usage or CPU temperature data.
 Read more about using the CIRRENT™ Agent API here.